 Use the Explore Tool for Your Voucher

 You can put Google Flights Explore to work now more than ever.
 It can help you explore the best way to redeem your airline voucher.
 Simply explore and search on Google Flights: then, Google Flights will redirect you at checkout to book directly with the airline.

 Thrifty Tip: Read our 5 things you need to know about airline vouchers.

 If you’ve got an airline voucher or eCredit, use the Explore tool to browse airline routes and destinations around the world, see the cheapest travel dates, and plan your future travel.
 YOu can add a simple filter so that you are only searching routes available from the airline you have a voucher with.

 Here’s how.
 Google Flights Explore allows you to search for flights on specific dates, or keep it flexible for up to six months out.
 For example, you could browse all the week-long trips in September:

 Have a voucher on a specific airline you want to use?
 This is where Google Flights’ filters really come in handy.
 Starting with a normal Google Flights search, filter to only see flights on that airline, so you won’t have to wade through other fares.

 For example, if I have a Sun Country voucher to use, I can quickly and easily view my options from my home airport.
-A few of the destinations are exceptionally cheap – including some I wouldn’t have considered.
+A few of the destinations are exceptionally cheap – including a few I wouldn’t have considered.

 We love the Google Flights Explore tool for finding cheap fares all over the world.
-And now, with travelers receiving more vouchers than ever, it has a new purpose: exploring route options, dates, and prices to put that voucher to use.
+And now, with travelers receiving more vouchers than ever, and a limited amount of time to use them, it has a new purpose: exploring route options, dates, and prices to put that voucher to use.